 All coaches and coach candidates must adhere to the SportNZ Coach Code of Ethics.
-Breaches of the code of ethics should be referred to the ANZ Coaching Panel.
+Breaches of the code of ethics should be referred through the ArcheryNZ Complaints procedure.

 The Safety/Orientation Class

 In this section, the course instructor will run an example Safety/Orientation Class, with the coach candidates acting as the beginners.
 The notes in this section can be used by the course instructor to ensure key points are covered, and can also be used by coaches as a guide to running a beginner's course session.